aaronpowell/aaronpowell.github.io/src/documents/posts/2010-06-16-location-service-with-fsharp-and-twitter.md

---- cson
+---
   title: "Creating a location service with F# and Twitter"
   metaTitle: "Creating a location service with F# and Twitter"
   description: "Using Twitter to stalk someone has never been so easy!"
   revised: "2010-06-16"
   date: "2010-06-16"
-tags: ["f#","twitter","geo-location"]
+  tags:
+    - "f#"
+    - "twitter"
+    - "geo-location"
   migrated: "true"
-urls: ["/location-service-with-fsharp-and-twitter"]
+  urls:
+    - "/location-service-with-fsharp-and-twitter"
-summary: """
+  summary: ""

-"""
 ---
 A while ago [Tatham Oddie][1] sent me a small app he'd built which allowed you to find recent locations which he had been at, data which is scraped via twitter (you can see it [here][2]).
 It's rather a nifty little thing and it's done with approximately 50 lines of ruby (although I must point out that he is using some external libraries which do mean that he's got a lot more code, just not all his :P).